 In 2007, the University entered into an agreement with the Government of Abu Dhabi to develop a research and degree-granting campus of the University in Abu Dhabi.
 The campus is operated to the academic excellence standards applicable at the University.
 The Government of Abu Dhabi provided land, funding and financing for the development, construction and equipping of NYU Abu Dhabi and continues to provide funding for its maintenance and operation.
 NYU Abu Dhabi's campus on Saadiyat Island, Abu Dhabi comprises 40 acres of academic, research, administrative, student support and ancillary activity space, as well as student, faculty and staff housing.
-In total, NYU Abu Dhabi enrolls approximately 1,250 full-time students, including a new class of approximately 360 students who entered in Fall 2017.
+In total, NYU Abu Dhabi enrolls approximately 1,355 full-time students, including a new class of approximately 390 students who entered in Fall 2018.

-In 2011, the University entered into an agreement (the "Agreement") with the Shanghai Municipal Education Commission ("SMEC"), Pudong New Area and East China Normal University ("ECNU") to create NYU Shanghai, a comprehensive research university with a liberal arts and science undergraduate college at its core.
-It is operated through an entity in which the University has 50% control, although the University maintains full control over NYU Shanghai's academics and academic support operations.
-NYU Shanghai enrolled its first class of undergraduate students in Fall 2013 and that class graduated in Spring 2017.
+In 2011, the University entered into an agreement (the "NYU Shanghai Agreement") with the Shanghai Municipal Education Commission, the Pudong New Area government and East China Normal University to create NYU Shanghai, a comprehensive research university with a liberal arts and science undergraduate college at its core.
+NYU Shanghai is operated through an entity established in the People's Republic of China, and the University maintains full control over NYU Shanghai's academics and academic support operations.
 It is included in the University's Consolidated Financial Statements only to the extent that financial aid is provided to NYU Shanghai students, or NYU Shanghai incurs expenses payable by the University, or gifts and tuition are collected by the University on behalf of NYU Shanghai.
-In Fall 2014, NYU Shanghai moved its campus from ECNU to a new, 65,000-square-meter campus in the Pudong district of Shanghai that was built with the support of the Pudong New Area government.
-NYU Shanghai has enrolled approximately 1150 students since opening, including a new class of approximately 339 students who entered in Fall 2017.
-The financial support provided to NYU Shanghai under the Agreement will end following the 2017-2018 academic year, and the parties to the Agreement are in the process of negotiating an additional five years of funding for NYU Shanghai.
+NYU Shanghai's primary academic building is located on a 65,000-squaremeter campus in the Pudong district of Shanghai that was built with the support of the Pudong New Area government.
+NYU Shanghai enrolls approximately 1,320 full-time students, including a new class of approximately 450 students who entered in Fall 2018.
+The financial support provided to NYU Shanghai under the NYU Shanghai Agreement has been extended through academic year 2022-2023.